joelwetzel/Hubitat-Combined-Presence/README.md

 # Hubitat-Combined-Presence
-An app for Habitat to combine the values of presence sensors.
+An app for Habitat to combine two or more presence sensors to control an output Virtual Presence Sensor.
+It uses a boolean-OR to combine them.